near/docs/docs/roles/integrator/exchange-integration.md

   ### [Specifications](https://nomicon.io/RuntimeSpec/Transactions.html)

   ### Constructing Transactions
-  - To construct & process transactions in javascript you will need to use [`near-api-js`](https://docs.near.org/docs/roles/developer/examples/near-api-js/introduction).
+  - To construct & process transactions in JavaScript you will use [`near-api-js`](https://docs.near.org/docs/roles/developer/examples/near-api-js/introduction).
-  - First, begin by importing `near-api-js`
+  - First, begin by importing `near-api-js` (assuming you have it already [installed](https://docs.near.org/docs/roles/developer/examples/near-api-js/introduction#setup-1))
   - Then, using the [Transaction Class](https://near.github.io/near-api-js/classes/_transaction_.transaction.html), construct a transaction by passing the following arguments to `createTransaction`:
       - signerId (accountID of the transaction originator)
       - signerPublicKey